formwerkjs/formwerk/packages/core/src/useRadio/index.md

 Provides the behavior, state and accessibility implementation for group components.

 - A radio group can have a `v-model` bound to it.
-- A radio group considers all children that call `useRadioField` as one item of the group.
+- A radio group considers all children that call `useRadioItem` as one item of the group.

 This is how you would build a custom radio group component using the `useRadioGroup` composable.